fygar256/general-assembler-axx/README.md

 ### Acknowledgements

-I would like to express my gratitude to my mentor Junichi Hamada and Tokyo Denshi Sekkei for giving me problems and hints, the University of Electro-Communications for their cooperation, computer scientists, Computer engineers, Google, Qiita, and some unforgettable people.
-Thank you.
+I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design, who gave me the problems and hints, the University of Electro-Communications, the computer scientists and engineers, Qiita, and some unforgettable people.
+Thank you very much.